First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Alexander R. Bradley - First Solar, Inc.

 Thanks, Mark.
 So beginning on slide 11, I'll touch briefly on the operational results of our Series 4 product in the past quarter.
-Module production was 712 megawatts DC in the first quarter, a decrease of 6% from the prior quarter due to nearly a full quarter of (13:40) production on four lines in Ohio that began ramping down late last year to prepare the Series 6 production.
+Module production was 712 megawatts DC in the first quarter, a decrease of 6% from the prior quarter due to nearly a full quarter of stopped production on four lines in Ohio that began ramping down late last year to prepare the Series 6 production.

 Capacity utilization increased to 98% in Q1 versus 92% in the fourth quarter.
-The fourth quarter utilization was lower as it included the four lines that will ramp down.
+The fourth quarter utilization was lower as it included the four lines that were ramped down.
 Note that as we ramp down Series 4 production, the utilization metric will be subject to increased fluctuation and therefore, somewhat less meaningful.
 In part, this is why we introduced the remaining Series 4 supply metric, which provides a more relevant metric during the ramp down.

 Module conversion efficiency for the full fleet averaged 16.7% in the first quarter, an increase of 10 basis points versus Q4 2016.
 Conversion efficiency on our best line for the full quarter improved 10 basis points to 16.9% as compared to the prior quarter.
 Our best line exited the third quarter at over 17%.